javiervav/Internal-Policy-RAG/README.md

 - **Datasources** — Low-level I/O abstractions:
   - `DocumentLocalFileDatasource` — Reads PDF documents from the local filesystem.
+  - `ChromaVectorStore` — Persists embeddings and documents to disk using [Chroma](https://www.trychroma.com/), with cosine similarity as the distance metric.
+The store survives server restarts, so documents are only indexed once.
-  - `InMemoryVectorStore` — Stores and retrieves text embeddings in memory using cosine similarity.
+  - `InMemoryVectorStore` — Alternative in-memory implementation using NumPy cosine similarity.
+Useful for testing or lightweight setups where persistence is not needed.
 - **Repositories** — Implement the domain repository interfaces by composing one or more datasources (`DocumentRepositoryImpl`, `VectorStoreRepositoryImpl`).

 ### Infrastructure layer (`app/infrastructure/`)